 TS: Right, because among other things—leaving aside what was originally physical and requires conversion—there’s also all of those assets that may have been born in a digital age but are now in obsolete formats and can’t be accessed.

-To learn more about the value of corporate archives, click here to download our industry insights paper, Corporate Archives: A Formula for Success.
+To learn more about the value of corporate archival systems, click here to download our industry insights paper, Corporate Archives: A Formula for Success.